danrabinowitz/hub_spot/README.md

 # HubSpot

+TODO:

+1. Add rubocop

+2. Accept any cache which conforms to an interface.
+(Think of Moneta)

+HubSpot::Configuration.cache = Moneta.new(:LRUHash, expires: true)
+HubSpot::Oauth.access_token

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/hub_spot`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem